Buying real estate in Uganda?

 Are demographics or other trends pushing prices up in Uganda in 2026?

-As of early 2026, demographic trends are a major driver of housing prices in Uganda, with the country's young and fast-growing population (one of the highest growth rates in the world) creating sustained demand for housing, especially in urban centers.
+As of early 2026, demographic trends are having a strong upward impact on housing prices in Uganda, because the country has one of the youngest and fastest-growing populations in the world, which translates into relentless demand for new housing especially in and around Kampala.

-These demographic and trend-driven price pressures are expected to continue in Uganda for at least the next 10 to 15 years, as the urban population is projected to double by 2040 according to World Bank estimates, ensuring sustained structural demand for housing.
+These demographic and trend-driven price pressures in Uganda are expected to continue for at least the next 10 to 15 years, because the urbanization curve is still in its early stages and the housing deficit remains large, meaning that supply is unlikely to catch up with demand anytime soon.

 What scenario would cause a downturn in Uganda in 2026?

-As of early 2026, the most likely scenario that could trigger a housing downturn in Uganda would be a combination of significant credit tightening by banks, currency depreciation pressure on the shilling, and a wave of new apartment supply hitting the market faster than buyers can absorb it.
+As of early 2026, the most likely scenario that could trigger a housing downturn in Uganda would be a combination of sharply rising interest rates (pushing mortgage rates above 25%), significant currency depreciation of the Uganda shilling, and a simultaneous pullback in expatriate and NGO presence that weakens rental demand in prime areas.

 What sources have we used to write this blog article?